 On this page we profile a few of the many useful resources for researching Santa Cruz County history.
-For more detailed information, we recommend the book, Every Structure Tells A Story (now online).
+For more detailed information, we recommend the book, Every Structure Tells A Story.
 Although some new resources have become available since its publication in 1990, and its focus is on real property, this book is a powerful tool for many types of research.

 U.S. Census Records are available on microfilm in some local libraries and online.
 People with a Santa Cruz Public Library card can access census records for free at Heritage Quest through the library website.
 Ancestry.com is available for free at the library on the library computers.